terrasky-labs/wildcat/docs/source/intro.rst

 Real Quantum Annealing(QA) machines are built upon physical model called Ising model, which can be computationally simulated on our PCs with algorithms called Simulated Annealing(SA) or Simulated Quantum Annealing(SQA).
 1-dimensional Ising model is a 1D array of quantum bits (qubits), each of them has a ‘spin’ of +1(up) or -1(down).
-2-dimensional Ising model is similar, it consists of a plainer lattice and has more adjacent qubits than 1D.
+2-dimensional Ising model is similar, it consists of a planar lattice and has more adjacent qubits than 1D.
 Although the complex physics may be overwhelming to you, Wildcat let you easily calculate the model without knowing much about them.